Doctors in genitourinary medicine (GUM) diagnose and treat sexually transmitted infections (STIs), including HIV.

-There are also opportunities to work at non-consultant level, for example as a SAS (Specialist and Associate Specialist) doctor.
+There are also opportunities to work at non-consultant level, for example as an SAS (Specialist and Associate Specialist) doctor.
 SAS doctors are non-training roles where the doctor has at least four years of postgraduate training, two of those being in a relevant specialty.
-Find out more about SAS doctors roles.
+Find out more about SAS doctors' roles.

 Other non-training grade roles

 If you have trained on an academic genitourinary medicine pathway or are interested in research there are opportunities in academic medicine.

 For those with a particular interest in research, you may wish to consider an academic career in genitourinary medicine.
 Whilst not essential, some doctors start their career with an Academic Foundation post.
 This enables them to develop skills in research and teaching alongside the basic competencies in the foundation curriculum.